-Can I Be Evicted Because of Bankruptcy?
+Can You Be Evicted in Pennsylvania Because of Bankruptcy?

 The Census Bureau reports that in Pennsylvania, about 70% of residents are homeowners, while another 20% are renters.
 Among these many renters, some will file for Chapter 13 or Chapter 7.
 But could filing for bankruptcy cause you to be evicted?
 What sort of rights do you have as a tenant?